James Douglas (governor): Governor of the Colony of Vancouver Island

+On the other hand, in 1856, Douglas supplied Washington Territory's Governor Isaac Stevens with ammunition and other supplies to assist the US government in its conflict with Native American tribes.
+In correspondence between the two, Stevens requests, on credit, $10,000 to $15,000 of "Indian goods, for the distribution among the friendly Indians."
+The Hudson's Bay and other vendors would not accept Steven's promissory note for the goods requested, so Douglas purchased sugar, coffee, blankets, gunpowder and lead with his own personal funds.

 The administration also founded public elementary schools, worked to control alcohol in the colony, and constructed the Victoria District Church (the forerunner to the Christ Church Cathedral).
 In 1856, as ordered by the British Government, Douglas reluctantly established an elected Legislative Assembly.
 That was a turning point for Douglas, who had grown accustomed to administering the colony with absolute authority.
 The council was opposed to Douglas on many issues and consistently criticized him for having a conflict of interest between his duties to the company and to the colony.

 Fraser Canyon Gold Rush

 In 1856, gold was discovered in the Thompson River, a tributary of the Fraser River, and a year later in the Fraser River itself.
 That sparked an influx of miners and others, as word of the discoveries spread south to the United States.
 Thousands of Americans flooded into British Columbia during the Fraser Canyon Gold Rush.
-Although without political authority on the mainland, Douglas worked to exert British jurisdiction over the territory.
+Although without political authority on the Mainland, Douglas worked to exert British jurisdiction over the territory.
 He stationed a warship at the mouth of the Fraser in order to issue licenses to prospectors and merchants.
 A major task during the huge inflow of settlers was to prevent violence between the recent arrivals and the local First Nations peoples.
 The Indian Wars in the United States West made American animosity against natives often high.
 In the fall of 1858, escalating tensions between the miners and the Nlaka’pamux people of the central area of the canyon broke into the Fraser Canyon War.

-Douglas's actions in asserting British sovereignty over the mainland is generally conceded today to have helped exert to control over American miners and to undermine American territorial ambitions toward this part of British North America.
-Shortly thereafter, the Colonial Office formally confirmed Douglas's proclamation of sovereignty and established a new colony encompassing the mainland.
+Douglas's actions in asserting British sovereignty over the Mainland is generally conceded today to have helped exert control over American miners and to undermine American territorial ambitions toward this part of British North America.
+Shortly thereafter, the Colonial Office formally confirmed Douglas's proclamation of sovereignty and established a new colony encompassing the Mainland.